python/cpython/Doc/tutorial/stdlib2.rst

 Working with Binary Data Record Layouts
 =======================================

-The :mod:`struct` module provides :func:`pack` and :func:`unpack` functions for
+The :mod:`struct` module provides :func:`~struct.pack` and
-working with variable length binary record formats.
+:func:`~struct.unpack` functions for working with variable length binary record formats.
 The following example shows how to loop through header information in a ZIP file without using the :mod:`zipfile` module.
 Pack codes ``"H"`` and ``"I"`` represent two and four byte unsigned numbers respectively.
 The ``"<"`` indicates that they are